yaoliu928/HelpDesk-Nextjs/README.md

 ### CreateForm Component - Client Component

-Client Components allow you to write interactive UI that is prerendered on the server and can use client JavaScript to run in the browser.
+Client Components allow you to write interactive UI that is pre-rendered on the server and can use client JavaScript to run in the browser.
 To use Client Components, you can add the React `use client` directive at the top of a file, above your imports.